mattreecebentley/Windows-10-11-Simplifier/readme.md

 * -disableae - disable Application Experience (this service is required for some older apps)
 * -clearpinnedapps - clears all currently-pinned apps from the taskbar
 * -[convenientinsecurity](https://www.youtube.com/watch?v=38sRaDDMD5A) - disables User Account Control and lock screens, re-enables the option to login without password within netplwiz, disables requiring the user to login when waking from sleep/hibernate mode
+* -cleanwinsxs - cleans windows winsxs folder of old updates and drivers.
 * -disablesuperfetch - disables Superfetch (sysmain)
 * -dismsfc - runs DISM and SFC tests
 * -installgpedit - installs group policy editor on all versions of windows (can take a while on slower machines)